jenny-yujl/marketingTrain/replit.md

 - ✓ **Documentation**: Created comprehensive database setup guide
 - ✓ **Local Deployment Fix**: Fixed ERR_INVALID_ARG_TYPE error by creating server/local.ts and fixing __dirname in ES modules
 - ✓ **Path Resolution**: Fixed ES module path resolution issues for local development environment
+- ✓ **ES Module Fix**: Converted start-local.js and package-for-local.js from CommonJS to ES module syntax
+- ✓ **require() Error Fix**: Resolved "require is not defined in ES module scope" error in local deployment scripts

 The application follows a modern full-stack architecture with emphasis on type safety, developer experience, and scalable design patterns.
 The system is designed to be easily extensible for additional features like user authentication, advanced analytics, and integration with external advertising platforms.